nateraw/roast-or-toast-bot/README.md

 - [ ] Make prompts more consistent so we don't get so much nonsense/simply repeated tweets
 - [ ] Fix hosting (preferably on Spaces) so I don't have to reset it every 30 mins manually
+- [ ] Add instructions on how to run locally

 ## Contributors